 As a result, the flavor is a tad herby, which you may or may not like.
 If that's not your thing, you could cut the mint leaves in half and add in some mint extract, or just omit them all together and go for the mint extract for the whole thing.
 You'll still have a lovely dessert.

 This recipe is inspired by Candace, my blogging friend who used to blog at Candida-free Candee.
-She had a Fresh Mint Chocolate Chip Ice Cream on her blog which I thought was so much fun.
+She had a Fresh Mint Ice Cream on her blog that had the traditional chocolate chips in it.
 I loved the idea of the fresh mint and put my own twist on it by doing a ganache instead of the chips.

 The end result is a more “grown uppy” ice cream.
 Something that might be too eccentric for your littles (unless you use the mint extract, of course), but that should please most adults who enjoy mint.

-- 2 (398 ml) cans full-fat coconut milk, alternatively, use my Easiest Coconut Milk, but you might wish to increase the coconut by at least ¼.
+- Homemade Coconut Milk: You can use my Easiest Coconut Milk instead of full-fat coconut milk, but you might wish to increase the coconut by at least 1/4.